RSingKK/A-Novel-Any-angle-2D-MTF-Estimation/README.md

 4. Step Four: Perform Sharpening on single satellite scene image.
 Image_MTF_Sharpen.py
 5. Step Five: Assessment.py

-**The advantages of Our Method are that not only can directly perform SISR on single satellite scene image with superior speed but also can preserve origin radiometric information as much as possible.**
+**The advantages of Our Method are following aspects:**

+**Speed: It can directly perform SISR on single satellite scene image with superior speed.**

+**Preservation: It can preserve origin radiometric information as much as possible.**

+**Automation: It fulfills the automatic sharpening process during the radiometic correction of satellite raw images.**

 ## 2. Results Presentation